-You can monitor your student's school meal account by setting up a free account at www.myschoolbucks.com.
+My School Bucks is the school's PREFERRED method of meal payment as payments are added to meal accounts within minutes.
+There are NO fees to use this service.
+You can account at www.myschoolbucks.com.
 You will need your student's state ID#, which can be supplied to you by the school office or the Food Service office.
-In addition to checking your student's meal balance online, parents/guardians may use their VISA or Mastercard to make an online payment.
-Please note that the meal account balance posted in PowerSchool is not always accurate.
-Please use MySchoolBucks to check balances.
+In addition to checking your student's meal balance online, parents may use their VISA or Mastercard to make an online payment.